 Release date: 5 December 2023

-I’m so grateful to the author, J.J.
-Fischer, and Enclave Publishing (my favorite indie publishing house ever) for the ARC, for which I willingly and heartily give my own, honest opinion.
+My thanks to Libro FM and Dreamscape Media for the ALC, for which I willingly give my own, honest opinion.